 Travel Essentials for India

-I must start this list with the items that you CANNOT leave home without when visiting India:
+I must start this list with the items that I feel you CANNOT leave home without when visiting India, based on my experience:

 Sunscreen – The sun is brutal in India, and even skin as dark as mine can burn (it happened to me, I should know).
 Be sure to bring your high-SPF sunscreen along on your trip.

 Stomach Medications – As I mentioned above, you are unlikely to escape India without some sort of stomach troubles.
 To avoid / mitigate this issue, I recommend packing the following: